eformat/prometheus-grafana/README.md

 All templates and configuration for the examples above are contained in this repo.

-### Further Considerations
+### Further Considerations / Issues

-- Storage longer term for metrics (e.g. hawkular, influxdb, PV/PVC for prometheus)
+- Storage longer term for metrics (e.g. hawkular, influxdb, PV/PVC for prometheus, others...)
+- OAUTH (prometheus, grafana) issues - these should seamlessly integrate into OpenShift OUATH provider endpoint
+- Prometheus Scrape is HTTP within the namespace - configurable for HTTPS
+- Intel SNAP connectors for Grafana application: https://github.com/waynedovey/openshift-prometheus/tree/master/grafana-kubernetes-app, http://snap-telemetry.io/
+- Alerting not configured (Promehteus/Grafana)
 - HOSA (Hawkular OpenShift Agent) - supports the collection of application metrics within an OpenShift cluster from prometheus endpoints: http://www.hawkular.org/blog/2017/03/25/collecting-application-metrics-openshift.html
-- OAUTH (prometheus, grafana) should seamlessly integrate into OpenShift OUATH provider endpoint without error
-- Proetheus Scrape is HTTP within the namespace - configurable for HTTPS
-- Intel SNAP connectors for Grafana application: https://github.com/waynedovey/openshift-prometheus/tree/master/grafana-kubernetes-app, http://snap-telemetry.io/